-Age Criteria Parent or caregiver of a child prenatal to kindergarten entry.
+Age Criteria | Parent or caregiver of a child prenatal to kindergarten entry.

 Note: Newly enrolled families should contain an expectant mother and/or a child under 36 months of age.
 If unique and/or emergency circumstances warrant, Partnerships may enroll families with children aged three-years or older.

+Risk Factors

-Risk Factors Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the time of enrollment.
+Risk Factor Criteria 1

+100% of families must have at least one First Steps risk factor at the time of enrollment.

 Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the time of enrollment.

-Service Criteria: How is this program implemented?
-Primary Care Consultation Visit Criteria 1: Duration Visits will last a minimum of 15 - 30 minutes Visit Criteria 2: Frequency Single consultation to target specific issue.
+Primary Care Consultation Visit Criteria 1: Duration Visits should last a minimum of 15 - 30 minutes.
+Visit Criteria 2: Frequency Single consultation to target specific issue.
 Follow-up if needed.
-Visit Criteria 3: Location In person or virtual.
-Note: Intake forms (provided with the Tri Note: Intake forms (provided with the Triple P manual, as applicable) must be completed with the parent or caregiver (and, as appropriate, with the child, teacher, etc.) prior to the implementation of Triple P. Triple P Selected Seminar Series Group Connection Criteria 1: Visits will last a minimum of 90 minutes Duration Group Connection Criteria 2: 1 - 3 seminars Frequency Note: Intake forms (provided with the Triple P manual, as applicable) must be completed with the parent or caregiver (and, as appropriate, with the child, teacher, etc.) prior to the implementation of Triple P.
+Visit Criteria 3: Location In person or virtual. iple P manual, as applicable) must be completed with the parent or caregiver (and, as appropriate, with the c hild, teacher, etc.) prior to the implementation of Triple P. Triple P Selected Seminar Series Triple P Selected Seminar Series Group Connection Criteria 1: Visits should last a minimum of 90 minutes.
+Duration Duration Group Connection Criteria 2: 1 - 3 seminars Frequency Note: Intake forms (provided with the Triple P manual, as applicable) must be completed with the parent or caregiver (and, as appropriate, with the child, teacher, etc.) prior to the implementation of Triple P.